Moduli of abelian covers of elliptic curves: Moduli spaces of abelian covers of elliptic curves

 It is well-known that the moduli spaces $\overline{\mathcal{M}}_{1,n}$ are rational when $n \leq 10$, see \cite{belo}.
 The Kodaira dimension of the coarse moduli scheme of $\overline{\mathcal{M}}_{1,n}$, $n\geq 11$ was computed by Bini-Fontanari \cite[Theorem 3]{bf1}.

-\begin{corollary} Any compactification of the coarse moduli scheme parametrizing \emph{totally ramified} abelian $G$-covers of elliptic curves is rational when the number of branch points is $\leq 10$.
-The Kodaira dimension of

-in the totally ramified case, is $0$ if $n=11$ and it is $1$ if $n \geq 12$. \end{corollary} For example, the compactification of the moduli space of genus-$g$ bielliptic curves with ordered ramification points is rational when $g \leq 6$, and it has Kodaira dimension $1$ when $g > 6$.
-The rationality properties of the moduli subscheme of $\mathcal{M}_g$ of bielliptic curves (without a choice of the involution and without an ordering of the points) has been the object of recent study through more direct geometrical methods.
+\begin{corollary} Any compactification of the coarse moduli scheme parametrizing \emph{totally ramified} abelian $G$-covers of elliptic curves is rational when the number $n$ of branch points is $\leq 10$.
+The Kodaira dimension of $\overline{\mathcal{M}}_{1,n}(BG, h_1, \ldots, h_n),$ in the totally ramified case, is $0$ if $n=11$ and it is $1$ if $n \geq 12$. \end{corollary} For example, the compactification of the moduli space of genus-$g$ bielliptic curves with ordered ramification points is rational when $g \leq 6$, and it has Kodaira dimension $1$ when $g > 6$.
+The rationality properties of the moduli subscheme of $\mathcal{M}_g$ of bielliptic curves (without a choice of the involution and without an ordering of the points) has been the object of recent study through more standard methods.
 In \cite{bace1}, \cite{cace1} and \cite{bace2} the authors prove the rationality of the latter moduli space in genus $g \leq 5$ (see also \cite{cace}); in \cite{cace2} the same moduli space is proven to be unirational also when $g\geq 6$.

 \begin{remark} The hypothesis of total ramification cannot be removed from Corollary \ref{birat2}.
 Indeed, consider the case of \'etale $G$-covers.
 From Theorem \ref{fondamentale}, a component of the moduli space of \eqref{moduligenus1} is birational to the $(n-1)$-fold product of a certain modular curve $Y_1(K)$ with itself.
 The modular curve has genus $>1$ for a suitable choice of $K$, so the components corresponding to this $K$ in the moduli space of \eqref{moduligenus1} are of general type. \end{remark}